Derin1000/t4g_redteam_deepseek/README.md

 - **main.py**: The entry point for running red teaming tests on the model.
 This file orchestrates the entire testing process, including model interaction and attack execution.
 - **Model.py**: Contains the code to interface with the LLM model.
 It includes model loading ad prompting.
 Can be used to interact with any model.
 - **PromptBuilder.py**: Implements prompt engineering strategies to test the model’s vulnerabilities through crafted prompts.
-- **Metrics.py**: Defines metrics used to evaluate the effectiveness of the red teaming attacks and the model's response.
 - **Log.py**: Handles logging functionality.
 It records all attempts.

 ## Installation